 This recipe for Homemade Apple Pie Larabars is super simple and incredibly delicious – it requires no baking, and it’s the perfect gluten-free, Paleo, vegan, and Whole30-friendly snack.
 These Whole30 Larabars will become a quick favorite!

 Finally, I’m sharing a Whole30-friendly recipe with you guys!
-I’ve actually made quite a few of them while I’ve been prepping and on my Whole30 journey, but I wanted to share some other stuff first.
+I’ve made quite a few of them while I’ve been prepping and on my Whole30 journey, but I wanted to share some other stuff first.
 But now – they’re coming!

 Once all the ingredients for the whole30 Larabars are pulsed together and have formed a sticky, thick dough, you’re pretty much done.
 I didn’t even use a pan to shape the bars – I simply put the dough in between some sheets of parchment, formed it into a rough rectangle and flattened it out with a rolling pin.